 Dr. Alison Cook is a psychologist and writer who empowers women to heal from past wounds, develop a strong sense of self, forge healthy relationships with others, and experience a loving God who is for them.
-Her weekly email and podcast reach more than 70,000 people each week.
+Her email and podcast reach more than 70,000 people each week.
 She specializes in bringing faith and psychology together to create real change in people's lives.

 Her first book, Boundaries for Your Soul, is a faith-based adaptation of the fast growing, evidence-based Internal Family System (IFS) model of therapy.
 It provides a step-by-step approach to managing emotions in partnership with God.
 Her newest book, The Best of You, teaches women how to develop a strong sense of self, set wise limits, and forge healthy relationships with others.